-How to Write a Story: The 10 Best Secrets
+Ten Secrets to Write Better Stories

 Everything I Know About How to Write a Story

-Since I started The Write Practice a few years ago, I’ve been trying to wrap my head around this question, how to write a good story.
-I’ve read books and blog posts on writing, taken classes, asked dozens of authors, and, of course, written stories myself.
+Since I started The Write Practice over a decade ago, I’ve been trying to wrap my head around how to write a good story.
+I’ve read books and blog posts on writing, taken creative writing courses, asked dozens of other story writers, and, of course, written stories myself.

 The following ten steps are a distillation of everything I’ve learned about writing a good story.
 I hope it makes writing your story a little easier, but more than that, I hope it challenges you to step deeper into your own exploration of how to write a story.